Beekeeping is one of mankind's oldest forms of agriculture

 In North America honey bees compete with native bees

-Honeybees, while extremely beneficial, compete for floral resources and can spread pests and diseases to native pollinators.
+Honeybees, while beneficial, compete for floral resources and can spread pests and diseases to native pollinators.

 Having native bees present has been shown to make honey bees work faster